Brownlow's Whig: The Civil War

 After Tennessee withdrew from the Union in June 1861, the Confederate Army occupied East Tennessee and arrested several noted Union supporters.
 Throughout the summer of that year, Brownlow dedicated much of the Whig to defending these Unionists.
 By October, the Whig was the last pro-Union newspaper in the Confederacy.
 Finally, on October 24, Brownlow announced he had become aware of an indictment issued against him and was suspending publication.
 The Confederate Army confiscated the Whig offices and used the printing machinery to convert muskets into rifles.

 Brownlow was eventually arrested but released.
 He went into exile in the North, where he published a book and played an important role in rallying support for the liberation of East Tennessee.
+Brownlow painted the region as a Southern Unionist monolith, though the region was more divided than monolithic.
 He returned to Knoxville on the heels of the Union general Ambrose Burnside's invading army in September 1863, and revived the Whig under the title, Knoxville Whig, and Rebel Ventilator.
 Brownlow used the Whig to harass Knoxville's Confederates, and had a number of them expelled.
 These included the Confederate diarist Ellen Renshaw House, who wrote that Brownlow was "the vilest thing that ever lived."